Chromatic numbers of Kneser-type graphs: Introduction

 In the case $r \le 2s+1$ the maximal independent sets can not be classified is any reasonable way.
 All known constructions come from design theory (the connection will be indicated in Section \ref{s1}) and explicit constructions are known in very special cases only.
-In particular, R{\" o}dl \cite{Ro} proved that $\alpha(G(n, r, s)) \ge (1+o(1))n^s \frac{(2r-2s-1)!}{r!(r-s-1)!} = \Theta(n^s)$ (see \cite{BKK} for more details).
+In particular, R{\" o}dl \cite{Ro}, using a probabilistic method, showed that $\alpha(G(n, r, s)) \ge (1+o(1))n^s \frac{(2r-2s-1)!}{r!(r-s-1)!} = \Theta(n^s)$ (see \cite{BKK} for more details).
 The matching upper bound is known if $(r-s)$ is a power of a prime \cite{FW} and it is a major open problem to obtain the same upper bound without the assumption that $(r-s)$ is a power of a prime.

+The intermediate case $r = 2s+1$ is of particular interest.
+For this choice of parameters both star and design-type constructions give lower bounds of the same order of magnitude $\Theta(n^s)$, so one may wonder which construction gives a better estimate.
+Miraculously, both constructions result in exactly the same bound $\alpha(G(n, 2s+1, s)) \ge (1+o(1))\frac{n^s}{s!}$ (although, the $o$-term is slightly better in the design-type construction).